1. Zac Brown vs. Luke Bryan

 "It's ignorant, and it makes country music sound ignorant," Natalie Maines said.

 Keith responded when he started using a picture of Maines with Saddam Hussein while on tour in 2003.

-The feud ended when Keith's band member lost a two-year-old daughter to cancer.
+The feud ended when a member of Keith's band lost a two-year-old daughter to cancer.

 "A few days after I found she didn't have long to live, I saw a picture on the cover of Country Weekly with a picture of me and Natalie and it said, 'Fight to the Death' or something," said Keith.
 "It seemed so insignificant.
 I said, 'Enough is enough.'"

 7. Travis Tritt vs. Billy Ray Cyrus